Euclidean plane and its relatives; a minimalist introduction: A special bijection on the h-plane

-Consider stereographic projection $\Pi\to\Sigma$ from $S$; given point $P\in\Pi$ denote its image as $P'$.
-Note that the h-plane is mapped to the North Hemisphere; i.e., to the set of points $(x,y,z)$ in $\Sigma$ described by inequality $z>0$.
+Consider the stereographic projection $\Pi\to\Sigma$ from $S$; given a point $P\in\Pi$ denote by $P'$ its image in $\Sigma$.
+Note that the h-plane is mapped to the {}\emph{northern half-sphere}, that is, to the set of points $(x,y,z)$ in $\Sigma$ described by the inequality~$z>0$.